 Start by combining the dry millet and the cold water in a small pot with the lid.
 Bring to a boil, and cook, covered on low heat for 20 minutes, until fluffy.
 Once done, remove from heat and fluff with a fork.

 Oil a cookie sheet lightly with butter or oil and heat the oven to 350 degrees.
 In a large mixing bowl, combine the cooked millet, oats, coconut, coconut milk, butter, sugar, cocoa powder, salt, and vanilla and mix well.
 In a separate bowl, mash the banana and add to the mixture.
 If you are using a frozen banana, skip this step and instead simply soak the banana in hot water until it thaws and add it straight to the large bowl.

 Add the egg or egg substitute and mix.
 Add baking powder and stir one more time before adding the chocolate chips.
 Mix well one last time (don’t be afraid to get in there with your hands!).
 Transfer to the oiled cookie sheet and press until you have a layer about 2/3 inch thick.

-Moist, chewy, and sweet – these are perfect for the chocolate lover’s post lunch treat!
+Moist, chewy, and sweet – these are perfect for the chocolate lover’s post-lunch treat!
 No wrappers or crumbs either.
-Serve kid-style with a cold glass of your favorite milk.
+Serve kid-style with a cold glass of your favourite milk.
 With these treats fresh from the oven….that’s a match made in heaven!
 That’s a sweet way to start the week – even if you are up to your bunny ears in chocolate from the weekend.